jasmine/jasmine/README.md

 Jasmine is a Behavior Driven Development testing framework for JavaScript.
 It does not rely on browsers, DOM, or any JavaScript framework.
 Thus it's suited for websites, [Node.js](http://nodejs.org) projects, or anywhere that JavaScript can run.

 Documentation & guides live here: [http://jasmine.github.io](http://jasmine.github.io/)
+For a quick start guide of Jasmine 2.0, see the beginning of [http://jasmine.github.io/2.0/introduction.html](http://jasmine.github.io/2.0/introduction.html)

 ## Contributing